 Agile PM can be adapted to A) develop a new product from scratch, or B) perform ongoing improvement of already-finished products.
 Iteration and evolution are key for an agile development cycle, meaning that you can expect multiple iterations and much end-user feedback and product testing.
 Really, anyone can follow agile development—not just software teams.
 After all, who doesn’t like being fast and flexible in their work?

 Yes, there are plenty of free agile project management software, or freemium (a free forever plan with limited features or users).
 For example:

 Even if you start using agile PM software for free, you should check out their paid plans to make sure you’re on board with them, as you might grow into those paid plans down the road.

 What Do You Think About This Agile Project Management Tools List?

-What agile project management software do you use—are you looking to switch it up anytime soon or are you happy with what you have?
+What software do you use—are you looking to switch it up anytime soon or are you happy with what you have?

 Is there any software for agile project management that you would add to this list?
-What do you think the best agile project management software is?
+What do you think the best agile tool is?